robertson1Name: Neil Robertson

 Having reached the semi-finals of the tournament a year previously, Neil was one of the fancied men coming into the 2010 World Championship and began his campaign with a hard fought 10-5 win against Fergal O’Brien to book his place in the last 16.

-Few gave Neil much of a chance at this stage, indeed he himself has since confessed to having made arrangements to check out of his hotel at that point.
+Few gave Neil much of a chance at this stage, indeed he later confessed to having made arrangements to check out of his hotel at that point.
 During the third and final session however, there was an incredible turn of events which saw Martin struggle with his game from the off, while Neil was looking more fluent and crucially, keeping Martin under pressure and not giving him any easy opportunities to score heavily.

 As a result Robertson was able to take each of the four frames prior to the mid-session interval and eventually manage to come through a 13-12 winner, becoming only the second man ever to recover an 11-5 deficit during a best of 25 frames match after Shaun Murphy back in 2007.